 More information about Identification Numbers for a Practice blog post

-See Also Reporting Changes in Ownership to Medicare blog post
+See Also Reporting Changes in Ownership or Location to Medicare blog post

 For a complete Medicare training course click Medicare